Irritable Bowel Syndrome

 How TCM may help

 Chinese medical theories are generally based around the classical principles of Yin Yang and the Five Elements.
 It is a naturalistic science that is based on the premise that if the body is in balance, both internally and in harmony with the external environment then there will be good health.
 Traditional Chinese medicine did not have a category for what in modern times is referred to IBS.
-This condition would have been labelled under disease categories such as abdominal pain, constipation and diarrhoea , which are the primary diagnostic criteria for the syndrome.
+This condition would have been labelled under disease categories such as abdominal acupuncture for pain, constipation and diarrhoea , which are the primary diagnostic criteria for the syndrome.

 In Chinese medicine, the spleen, liver, kidney, and large intestine can all play a role in the pattern of disharmony.
 An organ In TCM is not only viewed as an anatomical structure, but also as a set of systematic units that function together.
 Each organ has a specific meridian that stems from it and connects it with its paired organ and to various parts of the body.
 So when talking about a spleen deficiency or liver problem, it does not mean there is damage to the physical organ, in most cases.